-Thousands wait in cold to pay respects to Queen Elizabeth II
+Thousands wait in shivering temps to pay respects to queen

 The king, however, has requested that both William and Harry wear their military uniforms at the Westminster Hall vigil.

-On Friday, the waiting time swelled to as long as 24 hours.
-The mourners included former England soccer captain David Beckham, who lined up for almost 12 hours to pay his respects.
-Wearing a white shirt and black tie, he bowed briefly to the coffin before moving out of Westminster Hall.

-“We have been lucky as a nation to have had someone who has led us the way her majesty has led us, for the amount of time, with kindness, with caring and always reassurance,” Beckham told reporters afterwards.
+Tracey Holland told Sky News that her 7-year-old niece Darcy Holland was pushed out of the way by a man who tried to “run up to the coffin, lift up the standard and try to do I don’t know what.”
+She said police detained the man in “two seconds.”

+The Metropolitan Police force said a man was detained for a suspected public-order offense.

-The lying-in-state is due to continue until Monday morning, when the queen’s coffin will be borne to nearby Westminster Abbey for a state funeral, the finale to 10 days of national mourning for Britain’s longest-reigning monarch.
+The lying-in-state continues until early Monday morning, when the queen’s coffin will be borne to nearby Westminster Abbey for a state funeral, the finale of 10 days of national mourning for Britain’s longest-reigning monarch.
 Elizabeth, 96, died at her Balmoral Estate in Scotland on Sept.
 8 after 70 years on the throne.

 Hundreds of heads of state, royals and political leaders from around the world are flying to London to attend the funeral, including U.S. President Joe Biden and Japanese Emperor Naruhito and Empress Masako.
+Charles is holding audiences Saturday with incoming prime ministers, governor generals of the realms and military leaders.

 After the service at the abbey, the late queen’s coffin will be transported through the historic heart of London on a horse-drawn gun carriage.
 It will then be taken in a hearse to Windsor, where the queen will be interred alongside her late husband, Prince Philip, who died last year.

-Hundreds of troops from the British army, air force and navy took part in an early-morning rehearsal on Saturday for the final procession.
-As troops lined The Long Walk, a picturesque path leading to Windsor Castle, the thumping of drums echoed into the night as marching bands walked ahead of a hearse.
+Hundreds of troops from the British army, air force and navy took part in an early-morning rehearsal Saturday for the final procession.
+As troops lined The Long Walk, a picturesque path leading to Windsor Castle, the thumping of drums echoed as marching bands walked ahead of a hearse.

-London police said the funeral will be the largest single policing event the force has ever handled, surpassing even the 2012 Summer Olympics and the Platinum Jubilee in June celebrating the queen’s 70-year rein.
+London police say the funeral will be the largest single policing event the force has ever handled, surpassing even the 2012 Summer Olympics and the Platinum Jubilee in June celebrating the queen’s 70-year reign.

-“The range of officers, police staff and all those supporting the operation is truly immense,” said Metropolitan Police Deputy Assistant Commissioner Stuart Cundy.

 Follow AP coverage of Queen Elizabeth II at https://apnews.com/hub/queen-elizabeth-ii